YudiXie/YudiXie/README.md

 - 👋 Hi, I’m @YudiXie
 - 👀 I’m interested in understanding how human and animals learn about the world
 - 🌱 I’m currently a grad student at MIT
-- 💞️ I’m looking to collaborate on interesting projects on using computational methods to understand the brain and behavior.
+- 💞️ I’m looking to collaborate on interesting projects using computational methods to understand the brain and behavior.
 - 📫 For more info about me, see my personal website: https://yudixie.github.io/

 <!---